Skip to content

 Have your teachers get in the habit of documenting substitute performance where possible, and make sure that it’s made available for the substitute to see.

-Try not to have substitute feedback communicated over email or through campus mail — you won’t have much visibility as an administrator into which substitutes are doing well, or who isn’t.
+Try not to have substitute feedback communicated over email — you won’t have much visibility as an administrator into which substitutes are doing well and which aren’t.
 Instead, consider using an electronic system where teachers can provide feedback online.
 Teachers’ comments will be more consistent across the district, and substitutes will be better informed as to how they can better improve their skills as educators.
 It’s a good way to engage with substitutes and show that you see them as part of the educational community.

 Regular Substitute Teacher Feedback is Crucial